Rinns of Islay

 The Rinns of Islay (Scottish Gaelic: Na Roinn Ìleach; alternative English spelling Rhinns of Islay) is an area on the west of the island of Islay in the Inner Hebrides of Scotland.

-It is a peninsula that is attached to the main body of the island by a narrow isthmus towards its northern end.
-The main population centres are Port Charlotte and Portnahaven, based on the A847 that runs along its eastern coast.
+It is a peninsula that is attached to the main body of the island by a narrow and low-lying isthmus towards its northern end.

+It is about 24 km or 15 miles from the northern extremity at Ardnave Point to its southern extremity at Rinns Point.

+To the north of the isthmus, it is separated from the main part of Islay by Loch Gruinart, a sea inlet about one mile wide which is mainly uncovered at low tide.
+To the south of the isthmus, it is separated from the main part of Islay by a larger sea inlet, Loch Indaal.

+The main population centres are Port Charlotte (Gaelic: Port Sgioba) and Portnahaven (Gaelic: Port na h-Abhainne), based on the A847 that runs along its eastern coast (on Loch Indaal).

+The only significant inland body of water is Loch Gorm, about 3 km2, near the centre of the Rinns, which is drained to the sea by the River Saligo.
+This loch is notable as the site of Loch Gorm Castle, a ruined 15th century castle on a small island on the loch, which saw sporadic military action until the 17th century.

-It is designated a Special Protection Area due to its importance for a number of breeding and wintering birds, particularly Greenland white-fronted goose and chough.
+The Rinns is designated a Special Protection Area due to its importance for a number of breeding and wintering birds, particularly Greenland white-fronted goose and chough.
 The significance of the area owes much to its wide variety of habitats including bog, moorland, dune grassland, maritime grassland, marsh and extensively-farmed agricultural land.

-The Rinns of Islay lighthouse is located on the island of Orsay.
+The Rinns of Islay lighthouse is located on the offshore island of Orsay, near Rinns Point.

-The Rhinns complex, a deformed igneous complex that is considered to form the basement to the Colonsay Group of metasedimentary rocks takes its name from the Rhinns of Islay.
+The Rhinns complex, a deformed igneous complex that is considered to form the basement to the Colonsay Group of metasedimentary rocks, takes its name from the Rhinns of Islay.

+The southern, and somewhat hillier, part of the Rhinns contains various conifer plantations.

+Distilleries in the Rinns include Bruichladdich and Kilchoman.

+Historically, the Rinns have had a higher proportion of Gaelic speakers than the rest of Islay (see Islay#Gaelic language).